Bira/octopus-carnival/_drafts/wir-mm-4e-death-knight.md

 necrotic damage plus extra necrotic damage on a hit.
 In the MV, it does a whole bunch of necrotic damage and marks the target for a turn even on a miss.

-It can also use the sword to perform a Containing strike, which is like the basic attack above but allows the knight to make a free attack against the target if they try to shift until the end of the next turn.
+It can also use the sword to perform a Containing Strike, which is like the basic attack above but allows the knight to make a free attack against the target if they try to shift until the end of the next turn.
 The MM version is single-target, the MV version can target 1 or 2 creatures, making this the monster's basic Elite multiattack ability.

 Oncer per encounter it can use Warrior's Challenge, which I believe is a Fighter power.
-It does encounter-level damage, pushes the target 2 squares, and marks every enemy within 2 squares of the target at the end of the push.
+It does encounter-power-level damage, pushes the target 2 squares, and marks every enemy within 2 squares of the target at the end of the push.

 Finally, on a recharge 5-6, it can unleash Unholy Flames in a Close Burst 2, which does a heap of necrotic damage to enemies and gives 2d6 extra fire damage